-When I was doing all the baby research while I was pregnant, I spent a lot of time looking at strollers.
+When I was doing all the baby research while I was pregnant with Thomas, I spent a lot of time looking at strollers.
 I knew that If I loved being outside to run and walk by myself, I would LOVE walking and running with our baby.
 I was so right.
 Well, I am now.
 For the first few months, Thomas hated the stroller, so we didn’t use it much.
-But now that he’s older and can sit up and look out, he loves stroller rides!
+But now that he’s older, he loves stroller rides!
+We haven’t ventured out in the stroller with our newborn yet, but I’m really excited for that inaugural ride as well.

 While we do have 3 strollers, the stroller that has gotten the very most use in 2.5 years is definitely the Uppababy Vista.
 When I was pregnant, my husband was skeptical of a $900+ stroller.
 Yeah, the Uppababy Vista stroller is pricey.
 But now, he and I both agree that it’s worth every penny.
 And today, I’m sharing why.